 A patio is excellent for a low maintenance outdoor space and with the right tools and some basic skills, and you could have a new patio in very little time.

 It is better on balance to call in experts like Clark & Kent Contractors who are very experienced in patio design and construction but here are a few basic tips if you prefer laying a paving slab patio yourself.

 Before work begins, draw up a detailed scale design of the proposed patio area.
 This is best done using graph paper and it will be indispensable in determining not only the number of paving slabs you will need but also the amount of sand and cement to order.

-In drawing up your patio design mark any existing features such as drain covers, manholes and fence boundaries and check their relative levels as they will certainly affect the final patio paving level and could also play havoc with your design layout.
+In drawing up your patio design mark any existing features such as drain covers, utility holes and fence boundaries and check their relative levels as they will undoubtedly affect the final patio paving level and could also play havoc with your design layout.

 Two primary considerations come into play at this early patio design stage.
 First, your patio surface must be at least 150mm below any damp proof course on your house wall and second, the patio must slope gradually away from the house to make sure water drains off.

 It is best to design a fall of 1 in 60 to ensure proper water run-off.
 If you can't manage this, then you may have to install a drainage channel to remove any surplus rainwater.